craignicholson/civilfiling_client/README.md

 Inspecting the soap message
 ------------
-One can inspect the soap message by creating an endpoint and sending the request to the endpoint.
+You can inspect the soap message by creating an endpoint and sending the request to the endpoint.
 You will need to comment out the security in the App.config.

 ```xml